ammarshah/todoer/todos/README.md

 ## Run Tests

-Run the following command to run the test suite while you're inside the project directory:
+Use the following command to run the test suite while you're inside the project directory:

     rspec

+or

+    rake